makersacademy/chitter-challenge/README.md

-# Chitter Challenge
+# Chitter Chatter

-Implement a disembodied communication system for humans.
+A disembodied communication system for humans.

 ## User Stories